Ousso11/Ousso11.github.io/_research_projects/6_disal.md

 ---
 title: "Learning-Based Multi-Robot Lane Navigation: Scalable Trajectory Prediction using Neural Networks"
 excerpt: "This project was conducted at [DISAL, EPFL](https://www.epfl.ch/labs/disal/).
 We explore trajectory generation for multi-robot navigation using neural networks.
-We propose a scalable alternative to Webots simulation by training models using reinforcement and imitation learning.
+We propose a scalable alternative to Webots simulation by training models using graph neural network, reinforcement and imitation learning.
 The final approach produces accurate trajectories in a lane-based environment, balancing precision and efficiency in robotic control."
 collection: research_projects
 share: false
 related: false